-"I started making pots because I wanted to make things with my own hands and I think that's what makes
+"I started making pots because I wanted to make things with my own hands and I think that's what makes each creation all the more special."

 "As a child I was taught that a handmade gift was of more value than a store bought one.
 Handmade to me is a sign of care and affection.
 It feels increasingly important in our throwaway economies.